Centro Ponceño de Autismo: Autism clinical program

-The Autism Clinical Program at the Center is a comprehensive assessment and treatment program that provides the a level of patient care supported by the latest research in the field and informed by the clinical expertise of the Center's staff.
+The Autism Clinical Program at the center is a comprehensive assessment and treatment program that provides the a level of patient care supported by the latest research in the field and informed by the clinical expertise of the center's staff.
 The Clinical Program is the first in Puerto Rico, and one of only a few in the United States, to integrate an outstanding and diverse research portfolio with clinical care for a community where such services are sorely needed.
 The clinical services team at the Center consists of psychologists, psychiatrists, geneticists, and social workers with specialized training in Autism Spectrum Disorders.
 The team has unique expertise working with children who have complex needs and who may be considered difficult to assess and treat elsewhere.

-The Center has in its staff five specialists that include one of the few pediatric neuropsychologys in Puerto Rico, and a speech pathologists who specializes in autism and an occupational therapist.
+The center has in its staff five specialists that include one of the few pediatric neuropsychologists in Puerto Rico, a speech pathologist who specializes in autism and an occupational therapist.

-The Center's service model comprises four domains: direct evaluation, diagnosis, intervention, and support services to children and their families, training and professional development, research, and public policy.
+The center's service model comprises four domains: direct evaluation, diagnosis, intervention, and support services to children and their families, training and professional development, research, and public policy.